 Step 1: On the Responsive toolbar, click Responsive (7) to switch to the responsive editing mode.

-Step 2: Click Add Breakpoint (8) > Horizontal/Vertical to add a horizontal/vertical breakpoint.
-You can also select Horizontal Preset/Vertical Preset to add a preset.
+Step 2: Click Add Breakpoint (8) > Horizontal/Vertical (Preset) to add a horizontal/vertical breakpoint.
 The range that extends right or bottom from the breakpoint until the next one is automatically selected for editing.

 Besides, you can create breakpoints right on the Canvas rulers.
 In the responsive editing mode, right-click on the rulers where you want to set a breakpoint, then select Add Breakpoint.

 You may want to change a breakpoint to adjust the corresponding layout.
 In the responsive editing mode, click the breakpoint value on the Responsive toolbar, then scroll the mouse wheel or enter a new value.
 Alternatively, drag a breakpoint on the Canvas rulers to a new location.